Liveness detection and document verification are not the same problem

 Document verification answers one question: is this document real?

-It checks whether the document is from a trusted authority, whether its security features are intact, whether its details are consistent, and whether it has been reported lost or stolen.
-A good system cross-checks databases and flags what a human would miss.
+It checks whether the document was issued by a legitimate authority, whether the security features are intact, whether the data fields are internally consistent, and whether the document has been reported lost or stolen.
+A well-designed system cross-references against issuing authority databases and flags anomalies that wouldn't be visible to a human reviewer.

 A document can be completely legitimate and still be used fraudulently.
-Someone else's passport used by a person who looks similar enough.
+Someone else's passport, used by someone who looks similar enough.
 A high-quality photograph held up to a camera.
-A deepfake video played on a second screen.
+A deepfake video on a second screen.
 These pass document verification.
-They fail liveness detection if the system is designed to catch them.
+They fail liveness detection, if the system is designed to catch them.

-Confusing these two controls creates a gap in your KYC flow that you may not know about until a fraud case surfaces it.
+Confusing these two controls means your KYC flow has a gap you may not know about.

 Where the gap shows up in practice